 Artur is from Armenia.
+He has 1 child.
 He needs a loan of $1,000 to purchase goods for the shop.

 Artur runs a grocery store in Armenia in order to support his family.
 Artur has plans to increase the variety of goods, but he doesn’t have sufficient financial means to do so without a loan.